aliesbelik/awesome-tsung/README.md

   - [part 2](https://web.archive.org/web/20150905162148/http://voices.canonical.com/isd/2010/12/10/tsung-quick-start-part-2/)
 - [Building a test setup for load testing with Tsung](https://hml.io/2015/08/04/loadtesting-with-tsung-and-multiple-ips/) - Multiple IPs for using different sources and destinations for web requests.
 - [Running Tsung against opentaps server](https://docs.opentaps.org/docs/index.php/Running_Tsung_against_opentaps_server)
-- [Building a Load Test with Tsung for a Login and Post Session with dynamic url-encoded variables](https://www.innoq.com/en/blog/building-a-load-test-with-tsung/) - Blogpost covers a step-by-step instruction on how to build a loadtest for a Ruby on Rails app with a login and post session and dynamic variables with Tsung.
+- [Building a Load Test with Tsung for a Login and Post Session with dynamic url-encoded variables](https://www.innoq.com/en/blog/building-a-load-test-with-tsung/) - Blogpost covers a step-by-step instruction on how to build a load test for a Ruby on Rails app with a login and post session and dynamic variables with Tsung.
 - Series about building a high-performance web cluster @ Stefanie Forrester:
   - [part 1](http://dak1n1.com/blog/14-http-load-generate/) - How to Generate Millions of HTTP Requests.
   - [part 2](http://dak1n1.com/blog/12-nginx-performance-tuning/) - Tuning Nginx for Best Performance.